mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/upgrade/upgrade-kubernetes-addons/index.md

 You can also separate the above process by first running `konvoy deploy kubernetes --upgrade` and then running `konvoy deploy addons`.

-The steps above outline the general process on how an upgrade of Kubernetes and addons can be performed, for some releases the process might differ slightly, below are the steps outlining that process when upgrading to specific versions of Konvoy.
+The steps above outline the general process for performing an upgrade of Kubernetes and addons.
+For some releases the process might differ slightly.
+The steps below outline the process when upgrading to specific versions of Konvoy.

 ### Upgrading from v1.2.x to v1.3.0